-There is currently about aa 20 year waiting list to own a car on the island, which means ferries won’t be bringing your vehicle over either.
+There is currently about a 20-year waiting list to own a car on the island, which means ferries won’t be bringing your vehicle over either.
 So, although Avalon is very walkable and hiking and biking are both popular, many locals use golf carts to get around!

 And since we like to really immerse ourselves in the places we visit, we couldn’t leave the island without renting a golf cart for a few hours.
-And driving up and down those hilly roads with sweeping views at every turn was the most fun we had on our entire trip.
+And driving up and down those hilly roads with sweeping views at every turn was the most fun things we did on our entire trip.

 Our self-guided tour began with a quick stop for $1 happy hour tacos at The Sandtrap.
 Then we cruised along the coast, before rising up to take in amazing views of the harbor, iconic casino and blue water.
 We watched scuba divers and spear fishers in the water below us, while the massive cruise ship that had been docked for two days slowly pulled away and out of view.

 As we made our way to the other side of the island, we stopped to watch zipliners fly above the trees.
 And we admired the white-umbrella paradise of Descanso Beach Club before making a quick stop to check out the circular Casino building (no gambling here though).
 Here is a link to the entire Avalon route map.